 - The objective of SPLUMA is: - To provide a framework for spatial planning and land use management in the Republic; to specify the relationship between the spatial planning and the land use management system and other kinds of planning; - ii.
-To provide for the inclusive, developmental, equitable and efficient spatial planning at the different spheres of government; to provide a framework for the monitoring, coordination and review of the spatial planning and land use

-- management system; to provide a framework for policies, principles, norms and standards for spatial development planning and land use management; - iii.
+To provide for the inclusive, developmental, equitable and efficient spatial planning at the different spheres of government; to provide a framework for the monitoring, coordination and review of the spatial planning and land use management system; to provide a framework for policies, principles, norms and standards for spatial development planning and land use management; - iii.
 To address past spatial and regulatory imbalances; to promote greater consistency and uniformity in the application procedures and decision-making by authorities responsible for land use decisions and development applications; - iv.
 To provide for the establishment, functions and operations of Municipal Planning Tribunals.
 The municipality does not have a Tribunal in place and currently relies on the district one. - v.
-To provide for the facilitation and enforcement of land use and development measures; and to provide for matters connected therewith. - The spatial planning and land use management Bylaws were adopted by council for the purpose of Public participation.
-Sector departments were consulted to make inputs.
-The next step is to consult traditional leaders and members of the community.
+To provide for the facilitation and enforcement of land use and development measures; and to provide for matters connected therewith. - The spatial planning and land use management Bylaws werew gazeted in 2022.
+The munciplaity id currently assing land dedvelok,me t appolications in tersm of these bylaws.
+A Muncipla Planning Tribual will be in place from the 1st July2023.